 An eligible provider is in active engagement with a public health agency or clinical data registry to submit electronic public health data in a meaningful way using certified EHR technology, except where prohibited, and in accordance with applicable law and practice (CMS Incentive Program Objective).
 TDH is not currently participating in other Public Health/Specialized Registries outside of those listed above.

 TDH recommends the National Healthcare Safety Network (NHSN) as an option for eligible hospitals.
 The NHSN surveillance system is used by TDH’s Healthcare Associated Infections and Antimicrobial (HAI/AR) program to track HAI prevention progress over time.
 Similar to other NHSN modules, facilities may confer rights to the HAI/AR program for the AUR modules.
 Click here for more information.

 Surveys from the National Center for Health Statistics are an option eligible clinicians, eligible professionals and eligible hospitals - Declaration of Readiness:

 - National Ambulatory Medical Survey (NAMCS)

-CMS has outlined a few steps for EPs, EHs, and CAHs to determine if there is a specialized registry available to them - https://questions.cms.gov/faq.php?faqId=13657.
+CMS has compiled a comprehensive list of frequently asked questions (FAQs) for EPs, EHs, and CAHs to determine if there is a specialized registry available to them.

-If you have questions about any other TDH registry not listed above, please contact TDH.Informatics@tn.gov.
+If you have questions about any other TDH registries or other eletronic public health reporting requirements not listed above, please contact TDH.Informatics@tn.gov.

-For questions regarding EHR Incentive programs and/or public health reporting, please contact the TDH Partner Engagement Coordinator at MU.Health@tn.gov.
+For questions regarding EHR Incentive programs and/or public health reporting, please contact the TDH Partner Engagement Team at MU.Health@tn.gov.